naivenaive/EasyPubMed/EasyPubMed User Manual.md

 **Left click on the EP (EasyPubMed) chrome extension button, a popup page will appear.**

 1. Set default Sci-Hub URL, the default is 'https://sci-hub.tw/'.
 A valid Sci-Hub URL should start with 'https://' or 'http://' and end with "/".
-2. Set whether to display  JCR  quartile or CAS  block.
+2. <a id="option"></a>Set whether to display  JCR  quartile or CAS  block.
 If one is enabled, the other one will be disabled automatically.
-The default setting is to display JCR quartile. <a id="option"></a>
+The default setting is to display JCR quartile.
 1. Reset to default setting: Sci-Hub URL 'https://sci-hub.tw/ and display JCR  quartile.
 2. Link to PubMed website: https://pubmed.ncbi.nlm.nih.gov/
 3. Link to Sci-Hub website as you set: default is 'https://sci-hub.tw/